oracle-livelabs/goldengate/atp-kafka/replicat/replicat.md

-# Add and run the Replicat
+# Create and run the Replicat

 ## Introduction